Southern Yakutia (Sakha)

 last night.
 It featured butchers who did a great job of replacing your guts

-with a camel’s.”
+with those of a camel.”

 “Did you say, butcher?”